 We have elected to be taxed as a REIT, under Sections 856 through 860 of the Internal Revenue Code of 1986, as amended (the "Code") beginning with our taxable year ending December 31, 2006.
 To qualify as a REIT, we must meet certain organizational and operational requirements, including a requirement to currently distribute at least 90% of the REIT's ordinary taxable income to stockholders.
 As a REIT, we generally will not be subject to federal income tax on taxable income that we distribute to our stockholders.
 If we fail to qualify as a REIT in any taxable year, we will then be subject to federal income taxes on our taxable income at regular corporate rates and will not be permitted to qualify for treatment as a REIT for federal income tax purposes for four years following the year during which qualification is lost unless the Internal Revenue Service were to grant us relief under certain statutory provisions.
-Such an event could materially and adversely affect our net income and net cash available for distribution to stockholders.
+Such an event could materially and adversely affect our net loss and net cash available for distribution to stockholders.
 However, we believe that we will be organized and operate in such a manner as to qualify for treatment as a REIT and intend to operate for the foreseeable future in such a manner so that we will remain qualified as a REIT for federal income tax purposes.
-Given the applicable statute of limitations, we generally are subject to audit by the Internal Revenue Service ("IRS") for the year ended December 31, 2018 and subsequent years, and state income tax returns are subject to audit for the year ended December 31, 2017 and subsequent years.
+Given the applicable statute of limitations, we generally are subject to audit by the Internal Revenue Service ("IRS") for the year ended December 31, 2020 and subsequent years, and state income tax returns are subject to audit for the year ended December 31, 2019 and subsequent years.

-We have elected to treat SAM TRS and SHOP TRS as taxable REIT subsidiaries, which generally may engage in any business, including the provision of customary or non-customary services for our tenants.
-Both TRS' are treated as a regular corporation and are subject to federal income tax and applicable state income and franchise taxes at regular corporate rates.
-SAM TRS has deferred tax assets related to their net operating losses ("NOL") for a total of \$2,523,000 and \$1,779,000, respectively, which has a full valuation allowance as of December 31, 2022 and 2021.
-SHOP TRS has deferred tax assets related to their NOL for a total of \$862,000, which has a full valuation allowance as of December 31, 2022.
-Due to the losses incurred and the full valuation allowance on deferred tax assets, there was no tax provision related to SAM TRS or SHOP TRS in 2022 and 2021.
+We have elected to treat SAM TRS and SHOP TRS as taxable REIT subsidiaries (collectively, the "TRS Subsidiaries"), which generally may engage in any business, including the provision of customary or non-customary services for our tenants.
+The TRS Subsidiaries are treated as a regular corporation and are subject to federal income tax and applicable state income and franchise taxes at regular corporate rates.
+As of December 31, 2023 and 2022, respectively, the TRS Subsidiaries have net deferred tax assets, related primarily to their net operating losses (collectively "NOL"), of \$1,142,000 and \$683,000, for which there is a full valuation allowance recorded.